Edward Cheney

+Scotland Forever! by Lady Butler with Cheney thought to be the central figure leading the charge.

-Colonel Edward Hawkins Cheney (4 November 1778 – 3 March 1848) was a 19th-century British soldier and hero of the Battle of Waterloo.
+Colonel Edward Hawkins Cheney (4 November 1778 – 3 March 1848) was a British Army officer who became known as a hero of the Battle of Waterloo.
 His unique claim to fame was that he had five separate horses killed or wounded under him during the battle.
 His grave is said to be the only equestrian statue within a British church and is probably the only statue showing a dying horse in Britain.